HongyuHe/lsolver/README.md

 <img src=.github/img/torso1.png width=50% margin-left=auto margin-right=auto><img src=.github/img/TSOPF.png width=50% margin-left=auto margin-right=auto>

-Note that, I did not implement the full version of the `graph` algorithm specified in [2].
+Note that I have not yet implement the full version of the `graph` algorithm specified in [2].
 A fully-fledged `graph` algorithm employs a *pruned* matrix tree, the etree [1].
 The etree not only preserves the scarcity of the matrix but also embodies the dependencies of the entries of the graph in topological order.

 <img src=.github/img/etree.png width=70% margin-left=auto margin-right=auto>

 :information_source: Please see [1] for theory background and `./src/serial.cpp` for implementation details.

 ### Parallel optimization

 I used OpenMP to parallel the aforementioned three methods.
 The results of the experiments on the 2 matrices are shown in the following plots. (`_par` stands for the parallel implementations of the corresponding algorithm.)

-:warning: Note that all the following experiments are conducted on my laptop, which is a bit “powerless”. **My computer has 1 socket in total and 4 cores per chip.
+:warning: All the the following experiments are conducted on my laptop, which is a bit “powerless”. **My computer has 1 socket in total and 4 cores per chip.
 Each chip has 2 CPU units, i.e. each of them can run 2 threads in parallel.
 That is to say, the machine can only truly parallel a maximum of 8 threads.
 That's why the benchmarking is capped by 8 threads.**

 <img src=.github/img/naive_par_torso1.png width=50% margin-left=auto margin-right=auto><img src=.github/img/naive_par_TSOPF.png width=50% margin-left=auto margin-right=auto>